lemoniris/what-im-doing-rn/README.md

 out to dinner with my parents in nyc the weather is so niceee saw a huge cockroach on the sidewalk grosssss; hope this night ends in warm chai 🥹

+https://x.com/CristobMorales/status/1825850123194110223 this is such a big deal esp since its just a peptide

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩